 Among our thousands of customers, we have long-term training centre operations and training services agreements and joint ventures with approximately 40 major airlines and aircraft operators around the world.
 Our range of training solutions includes product and service offerings for pilot, cabin crew and aircraft maintenance technician training, training centre operations, curriculum development, courseware solutions and consulting services.
-We currently operate 299 full-flight simulators (FFSs), including those operating in our joint ventures.
+We currently operate 303 full-flight simulators (FFSs)2, including those operating in our joint ventures.
 We offer industry-leading technology, and we are shaping the future of training through innovations such as our next generation training systems, including CAE Real-time Insights and Standardized Evaluations (CAE RiseTM), which improves training quality, objectivity and efficiency through the integration of untapped flight and simulator data-driven insights into training.
-In the formation of new pilots, CAE operates the largest ab initio flight training network in the world.
+In the formation of new pilots, CAE operates the largest ab initio flight training network in the world and has over 30 cadet training programs globally.
 In resource management, CAE is the global market leader in the provision of flight crew and technical personnel to airlines, aircraft leasing companies, manufacturers and MRO companies worldwide.